Aspiring harmonica players should

 If you're of a more serious mindset despite being a raw

-diatonic harmonica is not that expensive when compared to most other instruments.
+harmonica is not that expensive when compared to most other

 The Big River

-Harp is a relatively new model that is attracting the attention of pro harmonica players.
+Harp is attracting the attention of pro harmonica players.
 It's Hohner's least-expensive German-made model.

 dollars cheaper.
 The contour of the cover is somewhat higher than